Edison and the Electric Chair: A Story of Light and Death A Review

 Review

-When I picked this book to read I thought that it would be more about the electric chair.
+When I picked this book to read I thought that it would be more about the Thomas Edison electric chair.
 Not that I am totally interested in the electric chair or the death penalty or anything.
 Also, I did not know that Thomas Edison had anything to do with the electric chair.

 Obviously Thomas Edison was a proponent of his own direct current system over the alternating current of George Westinghouse.
-So, the book focused more on the war between George Westinghouse and Thomas Edison than it did on the electric chair.
+So, the book focused more on the war between George Westinghouse and Thomas Edison than it did on Edison and the electric chair.
 Which, in my opinion was not a bad thing.

 The book talks about the discovery of the light bulb and how it changed the world.
 It also talks about how different electric companies started.